 About 17% of farmworkers are "migrant", meaning they travel a significant distance from a home base to find work at one or more agricultural employers.
 Some travel across the U.S.-Mexico border and some travel within the United States, especially in Florida, south Texas, Arizona and California.
 Farmworkers' jobs are spread throughout the country, but a significant percentage, perhaps one-third, live and work in California.

 “Stories from the Field” is a collaboration between Farmworker Justice and photojournalist David Bacon.
 Farmworkers, their families, and communities face serious challenges every day.
 Through this innovative collaboration, we aim to give voice to the 2 million farmworkers and their families who would otherwise not be heard.
 While each of these portraits tells a unique story about the reality farmworkers face, collectively the stories document the array of social problems that must addressed in order to ensure ethical and just working and living conditions on our nation's farms.

-- At least 30% of farmworkers earned wages placing them below the poverty line
+- At least 25% of farmworker families earned incomes placing them below the poverty line

 - The average hourly wage was $7.25.

 Most farmworkers do not receive commonplace benefits like sick leave, paid vacation or health insurance.
 Because many agricultural employers are exempt from unemployment taxes, numerous farmworkers are not eligible for unemployment benefits even though they perform jobs that are seasonal and intermittent.